 Can sports shoes be worn in rainy season?

 Running shoes/trainers will get wet, but they’re much safer than flip-flops.
-A light-weight, thin fabric style of mesh sports shoe – like Aleader water shoes – will dry more quickly than traditional leather-uppers gym shoes.
+A light-weight, thin fabric style of mesh sports shoe – like water shoes or synthetic boat shoes – will dry more quickly than traditional leather-uppers gym shoes.
 However, if you’re stuck with regular running shoes and get soaked, set to them with a hotel hair dryer and stuff them with balled-up newspaper overnight.

-- synthetics with wicking and/or quick-dry properties, like polyester and nylon
+- synthetics with wicking and/or quick-dry properties, like thin polyester and nylon

 - linen (my favourite fabric for the tropics, year-round)